BernhardHumm/AAI/manuscript/01_Introduction.md

 Note that this definition does not claim or even postulate that AI applications *are* intelligent nor that AI is comparable ore even equivalent to human intelligence.

-What are tasks commonly associated with intelligent beings?
+What are abilities commonly associated with intelligent beings?

 - **Perceiving**: Seeing, listening, sensing, etc.
 - **Learning, knowing, reasoning**: Thinking, understanding, planning etc.